RagedUnicorn/wow-classic-gearmenu/README.md

 ## Installation

-WoW-Addons are installed directly in your WoW directory:
+WoW-Addons are installed directly into your WoW directory:

 `[WoW-installation-directory]\Interface\AddOns`